Spartanburg Co. sheriff pleads with public for answers in 1993 triple homicide - NewsBreak

 CLIFTON, S.C.
 (WSPA) – The Spartanburg County sheriff pleaded with Clifton community for answers in the 1993 triple homicide Friday morning.

-In reference to how the family was killed, Sheriff Wright said, “we don’t even do dogs that way.”
+“There was always that question in our mind of is it somebody that we know, is it somebody we talked to today, is it somebody we talked to last week?
+And there was always that mistrust of everybody,” said Tammy Dimsdale, great niece of Thomas and Mary Johnson.

+Since the incident in 1993, the county has seen new leaders take office.
+Sheriff Chuck Wright and his team of investigators have taken over the county and this specific investigation.

-However, the sheriff’s office said with the advancement of DNA technology, they have evidence being examined by SLED that will give them new information.
+The sheriff’s office said with the advancement of DNA technology, they have evidence being examined by SLED that will help give them new information.

-Sheriff Wright said, “we are going to get answers” but he needs the public’s help.
+“We have new technology now that will get through all of the what if’s and should-have, could’ve would-haves,” explained Sheriff Wright.

+He says investigators are working tirelessly to find who is responsible for the death of the beloved family.

 “If you remember something, say something”, said Sheriff Wright.